Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Traditionally, cheesemakers create ricotta from the whey left over after making other cheeses from raw milk.
 The word ricotta means “recooked.”
 After seperating the curds from the cheese, whey is left behind that still contains proteins.
 After allowing the whey to ferment, cheesemakers rapidly heat it to denature the proteins, which then form the soft curds we recognize as ricotta.

-Why Make Homemade Ricotta?
+🧀 Why Make Your Own Ricotta?

 Well yes, you can buy it, but here where I live, a 1 kg tub is typically $11-18 and a small 1 lb tub is $7-9.
 You can buy a 4L jug of whole milk for about $5 and make 2 lbs of cheese.
 The value and flavour are big wins!